How to Change a Tire Without a Jack

 What Tools and Materials Can You Use to Create a Makeshift Lift for Tire Changes?

-Creating a makeshift lift involves using sturdy and reliable materials to elevate your vehicle safely.
-Here are some practical tools and methods you can use: Essential Tools and Materials:
+Creating a makeshift lift involves using sturdy materials to safely elevate your vehicle.
+Here are some practical tools and methods: Essential Tools and Materials:

-1. Strong Wooden Planks: These can be used to create a ramp or as a lever to lift the car.
+1. Strong Wooden Planks: These can function as a ramp or lever to lift the car.

-2. Metal Pipes or Rods: Ideal for constructing a lever system due to their strength and durability.
+2. Metal Pipes or Rods: Ideal for constructing a lever system due to their strength.

-3. Rocks or Large Bricks: Can serve as a fulcrum for a lever or be stacked to create a stable base for elevation.
+3. Rocks or Large Bricks: Useful as a fulcrum for a lever or stacked for additional height.

 4. Wheel Chocks: Essential for securing the vehicle and preventing it from rolling.